Holy Spirit

-In Judaism, the Holy Spirit is the divine force, quality, and influence of God over the Universe or over his creatures.
-In Nicene Christianity, the Holy Spirit or Holy Ghost is the third person of the Trinity.
+The Holy Spirit, otherwise known as the Holy Ghost, is a concept within the Abrahamic religions.
+In Judaism, the Holy Spirit is understood as the divine quality or force of God manifesting in the world, particularly in acts of prophecy, creation and guidance.
+In Nicene Christianity, this conception expanded in meaning to represent the third person of the Trinity, co-equal and co-eternal with God the Father and God the Son.
 In Islam, the Holy Spirit acts as an agent of divine action or communication.
 In the Baha’i Faith, the Holy Spirit is seen as the intermediary between God and man and "the outpouring grace of God and the effulgent rays that emanate from His Manifestation".